Lab Members

 Graduate Student

-Zara is an MA student of Linguistics at UBC.
-She is mainly interested in exploring the experimental and formal sides of linguistics in the context of acquisition and learning.
-Her research focuses on learnability in phonology and investigating whether speakers exhibit biases in learning which go against the ambient language and their linguistic experience.
+Zara is an MA student of Linguistics at UBC with interests in exploring the experimental and formal sides of linguistics in the context of acquisition and learning.
+Her research focuses on questions concerning learnability in morpho-phonological alternations and any exceptions therein, as well as investigating whether speakers exhibit biases in learning which go against the ambient language and their linguistic experience, among other things.
 In her free time, she likes to learn languages, musical theory, coding, and statistics in addition to getting lost in random rabbit holes in the depths of Wikipedia.

 Undergraduate Researchers